davidtwco/rfcs/text/0000-build-std.md

 ### Building the standard library on a stable toolchain
 [building-the-standard-library-on-a-stable-toolchain]: #building-the-standard-library-on-a-stable-toolchain

-Cargo needs to be able to build the standard library crates, which inherently require a nightly toolchain.
-It could set `RUSTC_BOOTSTRAP` internally to do this with a stable toolchain, however this need is shared with other projects like Rust for Linux that want to build an unmodified `core` crate with a stable toolchain.

 rustc will automatically assume `RUSTC_BOOTSTRAP` when the source path of the crate being compiled is within the same sysroot as the rustc binary being